Comparing Planet Fitness (NYSE:PLNT) and Life Time Group (NYSE:LTH)

-Life Time Group (NYSE:LTH) and Planet Fitness (NYSE:PLNT) are both mid-cap companies, but which is the better business?
-We will contrast the two businesses based on the strength of their valuation, analyst recommendations, earnings, profitability, institutional ownership, dividends and risk.
+Planet Fitness (NYSE:PLNT) and Life Time Group (NYSE:LTH) are both mid-cap consumer discretionary companies, but which is the better investment?
+We will compare the two businesses based on the strength of their earnings, risk, analyst recommendations, institutional ownership, dividends, valuation and profitability.

+This table compares Planet Fitness and Life Time Group’s net margins, return on equity and return on assets.

-This table compares Life Time Group and Planet Fitness’ gross revenue, earnings per share (EPS) and valuation.
+This table compares Planet Fitness and Life Time Group’s gross revenue, earnings per share and valuation.

 |Gross Revenue